wprichar/DevOPs-tooling/README.md

        border-radius: 0;
    }
   ```
-3. Select **File** then **Save**.
+3. Select **File**, then **Save**.
 4. Click the **Git** icon in the left navigation menu to load your Git dashboard.
 5. Enter a commit message, select all files, and press **Commit**.
 6. Push the change to the master branch.

 Pushing code to the master branch will kick off your pipeline.
 You can monitor the deployment under **BUILD AND DEPLOY**.
 For descriptions about each stage the app goes through to get to production, check out the **About the pipeline** section.

 ## About the pipeline